 The credit risk arises from cash and cash equivalents and deposits in banks and financial institutions, including derivative financial instruments, as well as from open credit of clients, including the outstanding claims and binding transactions.
 As regards the credit risk arising from investments made, it is pointed out that the Company collaborates only with financial organisations of acceptable credit rating.
 If a credit assessment is available for clients, then the said assessment is used.
 If there is no credit assessment, then client's credit rating is checked by taking into account its financial condition, previous experience and other factors.
 The individual credit limits are determined on the basis of internal or external assessments.
 The application of credit limits is monitored on a constant basis.

 The credit risk with regards to the Company's customers as at 31 December 2019 is considered limited as the Company has secured its receivables by way of letters of guarantee and deposits which exceed the balance of the customers account in the statement of financial position.
-For the year that ended on 31 December 2019, a reversal was made of a part of the existing formed provision of €25.515 (2018: a provision was formed for an amount of €94.311).
+For the year that ended on 31 December 2019 an impairment provision was made for € 140.783 (2018: € 38.746).